-This Mother's Day prayer was written by our beloved WARREN WILLIAMSON before his death a year ago.
+This Mother's Day prayer was written by our beloved WARREN WILLIAMSON before his untimely death a couple of years ago.
 We join Warren in praising the Mother of Antinous the Gay God:

 O most glorious Mother of Antinous our God, accept our prayers and present them to thy son our God, that He may, for thy sake, enlighten and bring our souls unto the most holy city of Antinoopolis where we shall dwell with thee and the Imperator God Hadrian forever and ever.
 Be it so now and forever.